The Natural History Museum

 The Collections

-Settled in a natural site in full transformation, the Natural History Museum is not only the garden of this nature’s treasures but it also plays an essential role as a witness and of memory in the evolution of the biodiversity.
+Located in a Botanical Garden that changes with the seasons, the Natural History Museum is no longer merely the storehouse of natural history collections.
+It now plays an essential role as a witness and recorder of the evolution of biodiversity.

-The Museum organizes exhibitions every year on various subjects, highlighting the collections kept in the stocks.
-They are displayed in the main hall on the building’s groundfloor.
+Every year the Natural History Museum organizes exhibitions on various subjects, highlighting the permanent collections.
+These exhibitions take place in the main hall on the ground floor.

 The Centre for Scientific Research